Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Increased Adhesion

-Keep in mind smoother clay will give you more precision.
+Keep in mind that smoother clay will give you more precision.
 Bisque-fired clay that contains grog can have a bumpier surface.

 Easier to Correct Mistakes